 If exploited, the vulnerability could allow attackers to run arbitrary code on the system.
 An attacker could exploit the flaw by sending a specially crafted request to an IIS 5.0 server with WebDAV running, CERT said in advisory.

 Users of vulnerable systems have a couple of ways to protect themselves.
 Manually disabling WebDAV is one way, but this method can be tricky because it involves creating a specific registry key.
-The IIS Lockdown Tool from Microsoft may also be used, but system administrators should be cautious because the tool may or may not turn WebDAV off, depending on templates used, said Dan Ingevaldson, team lead for ISS'
+The IIS Lockdown Tool from Microsoft may also be used, but system administrators should be cautious because the tool may or may not turn WebDAV off, depending on templates used, said Dan Ingevaldson, team lead for ISS' X-Force R&D. "It's a good practice to turn of all systems and services you aren't using anyway," he said.

 The surest way to prevent problems with the flaw is by patching the system.
 The dangerous thing about the flaw is it was found after being exploited in the wild.
 Usually, researchers find flaws, then users of the flawed product have a window of time to patch their systems before attackers come up with ways to exploit them.